5 Types of Ocean Pollution and How We Can Stop Them

 3. Noise Pollution

-A lot of underwater species rely on their sense of sound.
+A lot of underwater species rely on their sense of sound and every one of the types of ocean pollution get in the way.
 They use their ears to listen for friends and foes, as well as locate potential meals.
 The ocean isn’t exactly well-lit, so, over time, marine animals evolved to find a solution.
 Today, it’s almost impossible for these creatures to hear clearly.
 Certain human activities tend to create unnecessary noise, which makes it extremely difficult for wildlife to thrive.

 Noise pollution may also inflict health issues, like brain hemorrhages.
 When a ship passes by, or someone conducts a sonar test, massive sound waves echo through our oceans’ environments.